 The big thing during this time, and even into your 60s, is learning how to save with young drivers (kids) on your policy.
-As we stated previously, young drivers are seen as risk-takers to insurance companies.
-They’re more likely to get into accidents, receive citations, and file claims.
+As we stated previously, young drivers are seen as risk-takers to car insurance companies.
+They’re more likely to get into accidents, receive DUIs and other citations, and file claims.
 So, insurance companies protect themselves by charging higher rates.
 What this means to you is that you need to be a little craftier when it comes to auto insurance.

 Although your policy changes as you age, the key ideas for saving on auto insurance remain the same.
 So, continue with our earlier expressed ideas: